Sizey-Ltd/recommendation-service-package/README.md

 ## Overview

-This package provides a Recommendation Service for integrating size recommendations into your webshop or application.
+This package provides recommendation service for integrating Sizey Size Recommendations and Product Data Synchronizing service into your online sales platform or product data management system (like ERP or PIM).

 ## Installation